 This is just an example of the importance of data transparency in the editorial process, as CDV also stress.
-Indeed, we are grateful to the four journals in economics who agreed to such data transparency, something with very few parallels outside economics.
-Keeping track of such data for the future should make it relatively straightforward not only to check for progress on any form of gender bias, but also more generally to help make the editorial process fairer and more efficient.
+Indeed, we are grateful to the four journals in economics which agreed to such data access, something with very few parallels outside economics.
+The ability to systematically keep track of, and analyze, referee and editorial choices should make it relatively straightforward in the future to check for progress on any form of gender bias, especially if journals were to keep track of the gender of authors and referees in the editorial system.
+More generally, data transparency and access will help make the editorial process fairer and more efficient.